Turning 18

 We may sometimes request proof of school attendance in order to check for full-time student status.
 This proof must be issued by a secondary-, college- or university-level educational institution.
 In addition, it must indicate the student’s name, specify the period of studies and confirm that the studies are full time.

-Your children may benefit from your public plan coverage up to their 26th birthday.
+Your children age 18 and older may benefit from public plan coverage extension up to their 26th birthday.
 After this time, they are automatically deregistered.
 But even before turning 26, they become ineligible if they cease to fulfil any of the conditions for extending coverage, even if temporarily.
 If this is the case, they will have to call to notify us.

 Registration with a private or public plan